jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 ~~~~~~

 We will use GitHub_ as the main website for the course.
-It will also contain all of the documents for the course, such as labs, lecture notes, the schedule, and the syllabus you're currently reading.
+It will also contain all of the documents for the course, such as labs, lecture notes, lecture outlines, the schedule, and the syllabus you're currently reading.

 The versions of documents found on GitHub are the canonical versions of all documents.
 If I make changes to those documents, they will appear first here on GitHub.